 Secondly, Twitter Blue does not offer a free trial.
 So you can’t test out the service for a few days without paying for it first, and Twitter Blue subscriptions are generally non-refundable — with limited exceptions.

-On the mobile app: Open the app.
+On iOS: Open the app.
 Select your Profile icon to open your profile menu.
 In the menu that appears, select Twitter Blue.
 On the Twitter Blue screen, look at the Subscribe for button at the bottom of your screen.
 The button will list the monthly price.

 It depends.
 Casual Twitter users may not see the value in paying for a monthly subscription, as they may not have much use for all of the features offered by it.
 Super-users or brand accounts may find Twitter Blue’s features to be more useful since they’re on the app more often.
 Super-users may also enjoy testing out all of the experimental features Twitter Blue Labs has as well.

-The undo Tweet feature might be the most enticing benefit of the service, even if it’s not quite the edit button we all desperately want.
+The Edit Tweet feature might be the most enticing benefit of the service for both casual and super users.